hugoKs3/jeedom-designImgSwitch/docs/en_US/index.md

 # Device configuration

-The plugin is in the Plugins > Weather menu.
+Le plugin se trouve dans le menu Plugins > Météo.
-After creating new device, the usual options are available.
+Après avoir créé un nouvel équipement, les options habituelles sont disponible.

 Then select the designs for which you want to change the background image according to the weather and choose the weather device to use.
 If no weather device is active, you will see an error message.